 Alyson Carter is a Nutritional Therapist having graduated from the College of Naturopathic Medicine in London.
 She is registered with the Nutritional Therapy Council (NTC) and is a member of the Complementary and Natural Healthcare Council (CHNC) and the British Association of Applied Nutrition and Nutritional Therapy (BANT).

-I have been a practising kinesiologist and massage therapist for over nine years.
+I have been a practising kinesiologist and massage therapist for nearly 20 years.
 I work with my clients to improve their health and wellbeing, drawing on my experience to find the right solutions for them.